webxl/grunt-reload/README.md

 ## TODO
 * reload resources without refreshing entire page
 * ~~add option to run standalone web server for project~~ use server task for now
+* provide up to four different attach methods: manual script include, extension, iframe, or proxy
 * make chrome extension to reload resources
-    * the includeReloadScript & proxy options will probably become the fallback method of attaching the client
+    * the includeReloadScript & proxy options will probably become the primary fallback method of attaching the client
-    * may allow one of three attach methods: extension, iframe, or proxy
+    * might be possible to use [LiveReload Extensions](https://github.com/livereload/livereload-extensions)

 ## Release History
 *   __06/04/2012 - 0.1.2__: Removed connect 1.x requirement (no longer using connect.router).
 Added test.
 Clean up.